At Life Tributes we will do all we can to provide a unique one-of-a-kind service to reflect the personality and interests of your loved one.

 In difficult times everyone can appreciate the unconditional affection of a canine companion.
 Dakota, or one of our other certified therapy canines, can provide extra affection in a time of need.
 When a therapy dog attends a funeral and or visitation, it can help break the ice and make this difficult time more bearable, create a diversion, draw people out and help to entertain children and adults.
 For many people, petting or hugging a therapy dog has a calming effect.
 A therapy dog’s presence at a funeral, visitation, and or an arrangement is optional and free of charge.
 Therapy dogs are also available to be brought to a family member’s home for a visit.
 Please call us at 715-659-4545 for more information on Therapy dogs.

-Payment options include cash, check, credit cards (Visa, Mastercard, American Express, Discover, and bank debit), Paypal, cashier's check, funeral trusts, transfer of existing funeral trusts, and verifiable life insurance proceeds.
-Financial institutions are also available to assist with short term loans or notes if needed.
+Payment options include cash, check, credit cards (Visa, Mastercard, American Express, Discover, and bank debit), Paypal, cashier's check, funeral trusts, transfer of existing funeral trusts, verifiable life insurance proceeds and Lending USA funeral financing (click HERE for more information).

 What to Expect When You Arrive